EPCCed/tesseract-docs/index.rst

 The Tesseract compute service is based around an HPE SGI 8600 system with 1476 compute nodes.
 There are 1468 standard compute nodes, each with two 2.1 GHz, 12-core Intel Xeon (Skylake) Silver 4116 processors and 96 GB of memory.
-In addition, there are 8 GPU compute nodes each with two 2.1 GHz, 12-core Intel Xeon (Skylake) Silver 4116 processors; 96 GB of memory; and 4 NVidia V100 (Volta) GPU accelerators connected over PCIe.
-All compute nodes are connected together by a single Intel Omni-Path Architechture fabric and all nodes access the 3 PB Lustre file system.
+In addition, there are 8 GPU compute nodes each with two 2.1 GHz, 12-core Intel Xeon (Skylake) Silver 4116 processors; 96 GB of memory; and 4 NVidia V100 (Volta) GPU accelerators connected over NVlink.
+All compute nodes are connected together by a single Intel Omni-Path fabric and all nodes access the 3 PB Lustre file system.
+As well as the fast, parallel Lustre storage, Tesseract also provides a tiered storage solution based on zero watt disk storage and tape storage built using HPE DMF.

 This documentation covers: